pretix/pretix/doc/api/resources/item_variations.rst

 description                           multi-lingual string       A public description of the variation.
 May contain
-                                                                 Markdown syntax or can be ``null``. position                              integer                    An integer, used for sorting require_membership                    boolean                    If ``true``, booking this variation requires an active membership. require_membership_hidden             boolean                    If ``true`` and ``require_membership`` is set, this variation will be hidden from users without a valid membership.
+                                                                 Markdown syntax or can be ``null``. position                              integer                    An integer, used for sorting require_approval                      boolean                    If ``true``, orders with this variation will need to be approved by the event organizer before they can be paid. require_membership                    boolean                    If ``true``, booking this variation requires an active membership. require_membership_hidden             boolean                    If ``true`` and ``require_membership`` is set, this variation will be hidden from users without a valid membership.